SpicyMarinara/SpicyMarinara.github.io/README.md

 >
 > The newest version is 6.0.

-> ⚠️ **Warning**
+> 💡 **Tip**
 >
 > The preset below is for Chat Completion only.
 For my older Text Completion presets, visit my [HuggingFace](https://huggingface.co/MarinaraSpaghetti/SillyTavern-Settings).

+> ⚠️ **Warning**
+>
+> My presets are designed for chatting, roleplaying, and fiction writing with LLMs.
+Due to their uncensored nature, they are intended for adults only. <ins>By downloading the files below, you confirm that you are 18 years of age or older.</ins>

 Link | Description
 :----: | :----: